to X3D Specifications: XML Schema and DOCTYPE Validation

 ?<!address=)(?<!pecification)(?<!ection)(?<!aragraph)(?<!CosmoPlayer)(?<!CAD Exchanger)

-🔖 Error-correction regexes are also possible using XPath replace(source,pattern,replacement) function.
+🔖 Numeric error-correction regex patterns are also possible using the XPath replace(source,pattern,replacement) function.
 For repeatability the pattern being matched must be a strict regular expression rather than a literal.

-Remove whitespace commas from appropriately typed numeric values
+Remove commas that are treated as X3D/ClassicVRML whitepace from appropriately typed numeric attributes

 normalize-space(replace(., ',', ' '))